The Implicit Bias of Adam and Muon on Smooth Homogeneous Neural Networks: Conclusion

 \section{Conclusion}

-In this work we examined the properties of normalized steepest descent in homogeneous models, as well as those of the popular momentum-based optimizers Adam and Muon on smooth homogeneous models.
-The technical bridge between the two is the unifying perspective of approximate steepest descent, a framework we believe to be general and widely applicable to first-order optimization methods related to the steepest descent family.
-In the case of momentum-based optimizers we crucially show that the momentum mechanism is asymptotically faithful to the significant gradient coordinates, when the learning rate decays.
+In this work we examined the properties of the popular momentum-based optimizers Adam and Muon on smooth homogeneous models.
+The study is conducted through the unifying perspective of approximate steepest descent, a framework we believe to be general and widely applicable to first-order optimization methods related to the steepest descent family.
+We crucially show that the momentum mechanism is asymptotically faithful to the significant gradient coordinates, when the learning rate decays.
 Our treatment of Muon and Muon-Signum is only a special case of compositions of normalized momentum steepest descent algorithms, while results for Adam and Muon-Adam rely directly on the framework of approximate steepest descent.

 Several important questions remain open.
 First, our results for momentum-based optimizers hold also for \emph{non-smooth} models under a strong trajectory Assumption~\ref{traj_ass:3}, as discussed in Section~\ref{section:non_smooth_models}.
 It is unclear whether these algorithms have a provable margin-maximization bias for non-smooth models, notably ReLU networks, with no such assumptions, or whether Assumption~\ref{traj_ass:3} can be formally proved in certain settings.
 Second, our results assume directional convergence of the parameters.
 For gradient descent, the implicit bias in homogeneous models was analyzed by \citet{lyu_li_homogeneous} before \citet{ji2020directional} formally proved directional convergence; a natural question is whether a directional-convergence guarantee can also be proved for Adam and Muon.
 Third, the implicit bias of gradient descent was analyzed also for certain non-homogeneous models \citep{nacson2019lexicographic,kunin2022asymmetric,cai2025_nearlyhomogeneous}, and it would be interesting to show such results for other optimizers.